chivanhu

 2: the formal language (mutauro wechiShona) that's widely spoken in the Republic of Zimbabwe

 Note: ChiShona language consists of other dialects such as Zezuru, Karanga, Korekore, Manyika, and Ndau.
-The most spoken Shona dialect is Zezuru whilst the hardest to understand among them all is Ndau (yeah, it's really hard fo' sho', hence fewer people speak it).
+The most spoken Shona dialect is Zezuru whilst the hardest to understand among them all is Ndau.
+Yeah, it's really hard fo' sho'.
+It's one of those things where if you didn't grow up exposed to it, the chances of showing interest as an adult are slim.

 ---|---|